mnordahl/pytools/README.md

 # pytools

-A set of simple python scripts I've created for personal use
+A set of simple python scripts I've created for personal use.